-Recently, Tuan20 studying on the application of MAP in enterprises in northern Vietnam, found that information technology, the qualifications of accounting staff, and management interest positively influence the application of MAP.
+Recently, Tuan20 studied the application of MAPs in enterprises in northern Vietnam, found that information technology, the qualifications of accounting staff, and management interest positively influence the application of MAPs.

 The study by Lan21 examined the factors influencing the application of strategic management accounting practice in Vietnamese enterprises.
 The results identified seven factors that positively influence the application of strategic MAP, which are: environmental instability, competition, ownership structure, business strategy, market orientation, organizational structure and information technology.